Does leasing or financing cars impact insurance?

 • Quebec - $50,000 minimum liability limit.

-• Physical damage coverage.
-This is the part of your policy that covers damage to your vehicle.
+This the part of your policy that covers damage to your vehicle.
 Depending on your policy, this could cover you for at-fault or not at-fault accidents, as well as for damage from falling objects, vandalism, fire, theft or other perils.
 Since this coverage has the most significant impact on protecting the interest of your lessor or financing company, it’s often required by your agreement.

 Heads up!
 If you’re planning to remove physical damage coverage, lower your deductible(s), or switch your car insurance over to comprehensive only coverage for the winter, this may be against your leasing or financing agreement.
 Be sure to check with your lessor or lienholder before making any changes to your coverage.